ccnmaastricht/spiking_saccade_generator/README.md

 This shows the functionality of our spiking network model of the saccade generator.

 ## Usage
-In order to use the saccade generator one needs to first add the base directory to your PYTHONPATH.
-If you are in the base directory of the spiking saccade generator just execute
+In order to use the saccade generator one needs to first add the base directory to ones PYTHONPATH.
+If one in the base directory of the spiking saccade generator (on a unixoid system), one just needs to execute
 ```
 export PYTHONPATH=$PWD:$PYTHONPATH
 ```